Version Information: Version 1.0 +Caplifive

 3.1.7.
 Permission Tightening

-The TIGHTEN instruction tightens the permissions (perms
+The TIGHTEN instruction tightens the permissions (perms field) of a capability.

 An exception is raised when any of the following conditions is met: